BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/LEGAL.md

 ## First Party

-No cookies are collected, used, or stored by this site or its operator.
+No cookies are collected or stored by this site or its operator.

 Google Fonts are not used on this site.

 Cloudflare is not used by this site.
+[CloudFlare](https://srslyriskybiz.substack.com/p/albania-severs-diplomatic-ties-with) [supports](https://www.vice.com/en/article/j5yxxg/cloudflare-is-protecting-a-site-linked-to-a-neo-nazi-terror-group) [hate](https://www.theguardian.com/world/2018/feb/10/web-giant-cloudflare-storing-extreme-neo-nazi-content-on-uk-soil) [groups](https://qz.com/1053689/cloudflare-is-the-one-tech-company-still-sticking-by-neo-nazi-websites-like-daily-stormer) and you should stop doing business with them.

 [GoatCounter](https://goatcounter.com/) is an [open source](https://github.com/arp242/goatcounter) service used for site analytics.
 You can view this site's GoatCounter dashboard [here.](https://bhksuhd32g.goatcounter.com/) What you see on this dashboard is the same thing I see.
 You can view GoatCounter's privacy policy [here.](https://www.goatcounter.com/help/privacy) You can disable GoatCounter by blocking gc.zgo.at in your adblocker or firewall.